haskell/haskell-language-server/NOTES.md

 The author uses generative AI (specifically, Claude Sonnet 4.6) to understand key concepts and draft code.

-*The author has reviewed and understood all AI-generated content introduced in this branch, and can personally vouch for and explain it if needed.*
+*The author has reviewed and understood every line of AI-generated content in this branch, personally vouches for it, and can explain any part of it if needed.*

-All notes generated through Claude are marked as such.

 ## Possible approach

-1. Replace `PrepareRenameDefaultBehavior False` with `Null` for invalid requests.

-2. Ask the client whether it supports `defaultBehavior` in the first place.
+1. Get the HIE AST and look for a `Name` identifier at the cursor position to see if the request is valid (as before).

+2. If no `Name` is found, deem the request invalid and return `Null` (instead of `PrepareRenameDefaultBehavior False`).

-3. Return an explicit `Range` if the client does not support `defaultBehavior`, or `Null` if the cursor is somehow on an `UnhelpfulSpan`:
+3. If a `Name` is found, return an explicit `Range` for the occurrence of this `Name` at the cursor position:

-    1. Get the HIE AST for the current position with the `"Rename.GetHieAst"` action.
+    1. Reuse the HIE AST obtained above.

-        The resulting `HieAstResult` record contains an `HieASTs a` value, which is a map.
+        The `HieAstResult` record contains an `HieASTs a` value, which is a map.
 It turns out that this map contains either one AST (for the current file path) or none (if the AST is generated).

     2. Use `pointCommand` to get the smallest span inside the AST that contains the current position.